PG&E Ordered to Fix Power Shutoff Plan

-The head of the state’s Public Utilities Commission on Monday ordered PG&E to revamp its power shutdown program to avoid the kind of chaos and breakdowns that were evident in last week’s planned blackouts.
+The head of California's Public Utilities Commission on Monday ordered PG&E to revamp its power shutdown program to avoid the kind of chaos and breakdowns that were evident in last week’s planned blackouts.

 The power shutdown, meant to reduce fire risk, left an estimated 2 million Californians in the dark for days.